Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 The process of getting your content indexed on Google looks like this: discovery > crawling > rendering > indexing

-So if your website can’t meet any of these requirements, your content won’t rank and you’ll be missing out on any traffic potential that page has.
+So, if your website can’t meet these requirements, your content won’t rank, and you’ll miss out on any traffic potential that page has.

-It’s not uncommon to have non-indexed pages that should be indexed, but you will still want to prioritize getting these pages indexed as they could be driving traffic to your website, and even contribute to revenue growth.
+It’s not uncommon to have non-indexed pages that should be indexed.
+However, you will still want to prioritize indexing these pages as they could drive traffic to your website and even contribute to revenue growth.

-But with crawling, similar to indexing, Google will list out reasons why they aren’t crawling your content.
+But with crawling, similar to indexing, Google will list why they aren’t crawling your content.

 1QHkgzqioAr iiuVhPZalkNMSfwa28Zk7cP1mSCt3V1 fHGOmRxycrUNUPTFCF0bWko2z1pe1SnrBR73dBLrp4BRmPPIyjT9rlrU4DoV shl C HfJfm9eQgydsHa 4RmuoR3IWZX543eU4nXGaKFgk

-Most of the time, crawling issues come down to directives and crawl efficiency (and maybe even crawl depth for larger sites).
+Crawling issues often include directives and crawl efficiency (and maybe even crawl depth for more significant sites).

-Your robots.txt file is a directive for Google that dictates how they should be crawling your website.
+Your robots.txt file is a directive for Google that dictates how they should crawl your website.

 Wecz66ZOql VCko1uQjN1BxurFW6H Y8rKDhjzerQgxMv5rqGHPn QldjYyJgxghLTCz3DCX0KAxAGpcg6ejarrNqZppOE5W4nJr8YvrUAiFg NoeN4kf8ZYxAXBD4y9uJPDQR